dfiedlerx/FernandaSilvaC/README.md

 ## Helo there!
 Im Daniel Fiedler

-- 🔭 Full Stack Developer
+- 🔭 Working on Boticario in Brazil
-- 🌱 HTML / CSS / JS / REACT / React / Angular / PHP / NodeJS / SQL
+- 🌱 Learning React, Flutter and Angular in frontend and about nodeJs, PHP and Java in Backend
-- 😄 Im looking to help social or distuptive projects
+- 👯 Looking to collaborate on social or distuptive projects
+- 🤔 Looking for help with a new own company
+- 💬 Ask me about everything

 <div>
   <a href="https://github.com/dfiedlerx">